Toyota Rav4 and RAV4-EV

 When Toyota began selling the RAV4 in May 1994 (in Japan only), sales nearly doubled initial estimates, with 8,000 orders in the first month.
-The Toyota RAV4’s introduction to the U.S. market in 1996 fueled an industry-wide rush to develop car-based sport utility vehicles (SUVs) smaller, sportier, and less off-road-oriented than the unit-bodied, 1984-vintage Cherokee.
+The Toyota RAV4’s introduction to the United States in 1996 fueled an industry-wide rush to develop car-based crossovers that were smaller, sportier, and less off-road-oriented than the unit-bodied, 1984-vintage Cherokee.

 The RAV4’s success was due partly to its convenient size and partly to its thrift.
 It used the second-generation Camry’s 2-liter four-cylinder engine, and was sold in both two and four door versions, with a manual five-speed transmission and a four-speed stick; full-time all wheel drive was standard, with an optional locking center differential.
 The package could handle minor off-roading, but was meant as an on-road package, and came with full passenger-car safety equipment (including, from the start, dual airbags).
 The relatively compact size, passenger-car interior and safety, and on-road-oriented design, coupled with the ability to go off-road if needed, created a new market niche.

 In 1997, new seat fabric was used in the two-doors, a power moonroof was made optional in four-doors, a digital clock was added, and models with power windows were given bigger front speakers.
 In 1998, there were a variety of exterior changes, including the grille and tail, and, inside, dual cupholders, a new steering wheel, audio upgrades, seat fabric on four-doors, a digital odometer, and new door panels.